A Predictive Framework for Base-n Radix Sort Optimization: Base- Radix Sort (BNRS)

 \section{Base-$n$ Radix Sort (BNRS)}

-BNRS algorithm is obtained when the base is fixed to $n$ where $n$ is the size of the input.
-The algorithm in each round, extracts values using $\lfloor A[i] / n^r \rfloor \pmod n$, where $A$ is an array of input values with index $i$ and $r$ is the round number leading to total number of rounds to be\footnote{In some books this value is referred to $c$ since it represents a constant value.} $\lfloor \log_n k \rfloor + 1$, $k$ is the maximum element of $A$.
+BNRS algorithm is obtained from Radix sort \cite{knuth98} when the base is fixed to $n$ where $n$ is the size of the input.
+The algorithm in each round, extracts values using $\lfloor A[i] / n^r \rfloor \pmod n$, where $A$ is an array of input values with index $i$ and $r$ is the round number leading to total number of rounds to be $\lfloor \log_n k \rfloor + 1$, where $k$ is the maximum element of $A$.
 The motive behind having $n$ as the base is based on the fundamental understanding of the Big $O$ notation which theoretically ignores the constant multiples and makes the calculation strictly relative to the input size $n$.
-If we maintain the base as $n$, value of $k$ for each round is bound to $n-1$ resulting to sorting in each round to be achieved in $O(n)$ time.
+If we maintain the base as $n$, value of $k$ for each round to bound to $n-1$, resulting to, sorting in $O(n)$ time for each round and the total number of rounds is $log_n k$.
 Thus, BNRS achieves an overall time complexity of $O(n \log_n k)$.
 The weaknesses identified in the algorithm are the following.
-There is a lack in adaptive control of input in rounds as it performs unnecessary sorting on relatively sorted input amongst the same logarithmic group and secondly, the cost for computation overhead in practical performance using modulo and division operations.
-We will be addressing the first weakness in this paper that also has the effect in the second weakness, reducing overall cost in recomputing the operations. \SV{In Appendix, a sample input processed with BNRS is provided.} { In order to understand the BNRS sorting, We demonstrate the sorting with a sample input, where $A = [24, 125, 620, 124, 5]$.
+There is a lack in adaptive control of input in rounds as it performs unnecessary sorting on relatively sorted input amongst the same logarithmic group and the cost for computation overhead for practical performance.
+We will be addressing them by introducing an optimization approach by partitioning the input array into active region and sorted region with a predicate condition and subsequently reducing the size of the active region.

+Now, we shall explore the novel optimization strategy \SV{that} \LV{utilizing mathematical approach to} effectively reduce the input size for sorting in the consecutive rounds which is achieved by partitioning the input into two regions. { In order to understand the BNRS sorting, We demonstrate the sorting with a sample input, where $A = [24, 125, 620, 124, 5]$.
 The parameters are: $n=5$ and $k=620$.
 The number of rounds required is $\lfloor \log_5 620 \rfloor + 1 = 4$.

 \paragraph{Round 1 (divisor $n^0=1$)} \begin{itemize} \item Input Array: \texttt{[24, 125, 620, 124, 5]} \item Digit Extraction ($\lfloor A[i]/1 \rfloor \pmod 5$): \begin{itemize} \item[-] $24 \pmod 5 = 4$ \item[-] $125 \pmod 5 = 0$ \item[-] $620 \pmod 5 = 0$ \item[-] $124 \pmod 5 = 4$ \item[-] $5 \pmod 5 = 0$ \end{itemize} \item Digits for Sorting: \texttt{[4, 0, 0, 4, 0]} \item Resultant Array (after applying counting sort): \texttt{[125, 620, 5, 24, 124]} \end{itemize}